You are here

 Applying to LLM and SJD programs

-The Graduate Admissions Committee judges applicants mainly on the strength of their academic record.
-Environmental law applications are also reviewed for a demonstrated commitment to pursuing a career in the field.
-SJD applicants should have attained an environmental law LLM with distinction to be considered for admission.
+The Graduate Admissions Committee reviews all applications and evaluates applicants primarily on the strength of their academic record.
+The Committee may also take into account an applicant’s professional experience.
+Environmental law applications are reviewed for a demonstrated commitment to pursuing a career in the field.
+SJD applicants should have already earned an environmental law LLM with distinction to be considered for admission.

 To be considered for admission to any of our graduate programs, please submit the following:

 1. Online application: Pace Law School expects candidates for graduate degree programs to apply through the LSAC LLM Service.
 If exceptional circumstances prevent you from using the LSAC LLM Service, please contact the Graduate Programs Office for other application options.

 2. Official transcripts from all undergraduate and graduate institutions attended.

 3. Personal statement: Your personal statement must be no more than 500 words and written in English.
 It must be entirely your own work.
 In this statement, please discuss your academic and professional goals, and why you choose to apply for a graduate degree at Pace Law School.

 4. Letters of recommendation: Please submit at least two letters of recommendation.
 These letters should be written by persons who know you well enough to evaluate your academic or professional background and your capacity for graduate law study.
 By way of example, letters may be written by a current or former professor, an employer who has supervised your work, a professional colleague, or even a client from your law practice.